-- Keep bar cookies in the baking pan; cover the pan with foil or plastic wrap.
+- How to store cookies in a pan: To keep bar cookies in the baking pan, cover the pan with foil or plastic wrap.